 Her life ran parallel with husband John Small working with him on the farm and bearing seven surviving children.

 Mary Parker Small was tragically drowned on 4 April 1824 in a waterhole near her home.
 She was discovered by two of her sons.

 The Sydney Gazette and New South Wales Advertiser Thursday 8 April 1824 recorded the incident.

 Drowned at Kissing Point, on the evening of Sunday last, Mrs Mary Small.
 An inquest sat on the body.
 Verdict-Drowned by Accident.

-John Parker would remain a widower for the next 34 years.
+John Small would remain a widower for the next 34 years.